 Success in nonclinical testing and early clinical trials does not ensure that later clinical trials will be successful, and we cannot be sure that the results of later clinical trials will replicate the results of prior nonclinical testing and clinical trials.
-In particular, we cannot assure you that the reductions in IgG antibodies that we have observed to date in our Phase 1 clinical trial of IMVT-1401 will be observed in any future clinical trials.
+In particular, we cannot assure you that the reductions in IgG antibodies that we have observed to date in our Phase 1 clinical trial of batoclimab will be observed in any future clinical trials.
 Likewise, promising results in interim analyses or other preliminary analyses do not ensure that the clinical trial as a whole will be successful.
 A number of companies in the pharmaceutical industry, including biotechnology companies, have suffered significant setbacks in, or the discontinuation of, clinical trials, even after promising results in earlier nonclinical studies or clinical trials.
 These setbacks have been caused by, among other things, nonclinical findings observed while clinical trials were underway and safety or efficacy observations in clinical trials.

-We are progressing discussions with the FDA and are planning to progress discussions with other regulatory authorities, with the intent to continue development of IMVT-1401.
-For example, while the ASCEND GO-2 trial was terminated and the efficacy results, based on approximately half the anticipated number of subjects who had reached the week 13 primary efficacy analysis at the time of the termination of the trial, were inconclusive, further discussions with external experts are ongoing to determine whether a specific population can be identified to optimize the clinical performance of IMVT-1401.
-Based on these analyses, we intend to initiate discussions with regulatory authorities before the end of the calendar year 2021 and reinitiate our program in TED based on regulatory alignment.
-Our failure to successfully complete our clinical trials of IMVT-1401 and to demonstrate the efficacy and safety necessary to obtain regulatory approval to market IMVT-1401 would significantly harm our business.
+We are progressing discussions with the FDA and are planning to progress discussions with other regulatory authorities, with the intent to continue development of batoclimab.
+For example, while the ASCEND GO-2 trial was terminated and the efficacy results, based on approximately half the anticipated number of subjects who had reached the week 13 primary efficacy analysis at the time of the termination of the trial, were inconclusive, further discussions with external experts are ongoing to determine whether a specific population can be identified to optimize the clinical performance of batoclimab.
+Based on these analyses, we intend to re-initiate a placebo-controlled trial contingent upon achieving alignment with the ophthalmology division of the FDA.
+Our failure to successfully complete our clinical trials of batoclimab and to demonstrate the efficacy and safety necessary to obtain regulatory approval to market batoclimab would significantly harm our business.